Usbac/borealis/docs/en/functions.md

 func(...args); # Equivalent to func(1, 2, 3);
 ```

-The array can even be after normal arguments.
+The table can even be after normal arguments.

 ```borealis
 any printArgs(arg1, arg2, arg3) {